Thank you for reading our post, please rate this article at the end.

 Bow’s maximum range?

-The bow is a short-range hunting instrument, despite the fact that contemporary bows can shoot arrows up to 400 yards at velocities greater than 200 miles per hour.
+The bow is a short-range hunting instrument, although contemporary bows can shoot arrows up to 400 yards at velocities greater than 200 miles per hour.
 The maximum distance varies depending on the situation and is between 30 and 40 yards.
-It’s typical for an arrow to totally pierce an animal at such a distance.
+It’s typical for an arrow to pierce an animal at such a distance.

 How far is too far with a compound bow?